grubeben/194.077-Applied-Deep-Learning/README.md

   *planned:* 12h

  Decide on features to use as basis of action-decision (visual input/ simulation "sensor" data/ prepefined state export from reinforcement- evironment?).
-Experiment and define a final reward function.
+Experiment and define a final reward function, maybe experiment with auxiliary tasks.
 </details>

 ### 6. Analysis regarding policy performance and convergence